Skip to main content

 Context

-This project intends to find a new way to connect people to ADHD, a condition often stereotyped as merely a child bouncing off the walls, when in reality, it encompasses much more.
-This has led to many folks I know to be misrepresented.
-Through this research project, I set out to find a proper visual representation for of what it is like to live with ADHD.
+This project intends to find a new way to connect people to ADHD, a condition often stereotyped as a child bouncing off the walls, when in reality, it encompasses much more.
+This has led to many folks I know to feel misrepresented.
+Through this research project, I set out to find a proper visual representation for what it is like to live with ADHD.

 Methodology